kumbulanit/t-sql/tech company/untitled/Presentations/Module3_Theory_Presentation.md

 -- Searched CASE
 CASE
-    WHEN BaseSalary > 100000 THEN 'High'
+    WHEN e.BaseSalary > 100000 THEN 'High'
-    WHEN BaseSalary > 50000 THEN 'Medium'
+    WHEN e.BaseSalary > 50000 THEN 'Medium'
     ELSE 'Low'
 END
 ```